 Q: Why have I been selected for audit?

-A: You have been selected for a recertification audit to ensure you comply with the Nursing Council’s requirements for continuing competence.
-Five percent of nurses renewing their practising certificates each year are randomly selected to provide evidence of their competence to practise.
+A: You are one of 5% of nurses randomly selected to complete a recertification audit to ensure you comply with the Nursing Council’s requirements for continuing competence.

 It is the professional responsibility of all practising nurses to maintain their competence to practise.
 The role of the Nursing Council is to protect the health and safety of the public by setting standards and ensuring that nurses are competent to practise under the Health Practitioners Competence Assurance Act 2003.

 Every time you apply for an annual practising certificate you are asked to declare whether you meet the continuing competence requirements.
 Please note that your application for a practising certificate could be declined if you supply false or misleading information.
 The recertification audit is a process the Council uses to ensure nurses are complying with these requirements.

 Q: Can I be exempted from the audit?

 A: You may be exempted from the audit if you: